cofinalsubnets/lisa/readme.md

-holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made out of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to the smeared image we now possess.
+holding a second within its nature, as if by chance. a rainbow appears: a bridge back to the origin made out of `M`'s infinite generators. the bridge is endless, and the toll to pass is unlimited attention paid to the smeared image we wish to correct.

 more concretely, the task (not attempted here) is to construct a point at infinity in adelic space, representing a quantity `z` congruent to 0